haondt/athena/README.md

 I can store my athena workspaces inside the repo of the project they test.
 Something I was originally doing with ThunderClient before they changed their payment model, but even better since I can leverage some python scripting and automation inside my test cases.
 It's also much more lightweight than something like Postman.
-Since the workbook is just a collection of plaintext files, you can navigate an athena directory with any text editor.
+Since the workbook is just a collection of plaintext files, you can navigate an athena project with any text editor.

 # Usage